vishi24/FHIR_Validator/README.md

 Download FHIR validator jar from https://github.com/hapifhir/org.hl7.fhir.core/releases/latest/download/validator_cli.jar

-Place the downloaded jar in the cloned repository.
+Place the downloaded jar in the root folder of the cloned repository.

 ### Place All the Profiles to Be Validated in the FHIR_bundles Directory: